 Owners can work in a corporation and own stock.
 If this occurs, then they will pay individual income taxes on their bonuses and salaries.
 These are considered business expenses, so the corporation doesn’t pay taxes on them.

 Dividends are not the same as bonuses and salaries.
 Dividends are profits given to shareholders – they are not tax-deductible, so the corporation must pay taxes on them.
-This where double taxation occurs because dividends are taxed by the corporation and then by the shareholders.
+This is where double taxation occurs because dividends are taxed by the corporation and then by the shareholders.

 All corporate profits or losses in an S-corp pass through the business and are reported on the owner’s tax return – not the business.
-This helps avoid double-taxation.
+This helps avoid double taxation.

 To help reduce the taxable profits of a corporation, corporations have the benefit of deducting business expenses.
 This means when money is spent solely on business purposes and will make the business profitable, then it’s not considered taxable income.
-Common tax-deductible expenses for corporation include:
+Common tax-deductible expenses for corporations include: